miare-ir/api-doc/slate/source/index.html.md

 We ignore the response body of the request made to your servers but expect a `2XX` response code.
 In case of a `5XX` error from your servers we'll retry the request up to 5 times.
 There will be a 5 seconds cooldown between each pair of retries.

 <aside class="notice">
 You should not rely solely on our webhook requests.
-In case of a network failures or a long service outage you should be able to recover to the latest state using a <a href="/#list-trips">List Trips</a> request.
+In case of a network failures or a long service outage you should be able to recover to the latest state using a <a href="#list-trips">List Trips</a> request.
 </aside>